-Bangkok International Jazz Festival (March)
+Hua Hin International Jazz Festival (May)

 An interesting affair for any music lover, the annual event attracts international artists from East and West alike.
 The festival stretches over six days, and attendees can listen to artists from as far afield as England and Indonesia.

 Amazing Thailand Grand Sale (June to September)